 1.1.3 Uniform calling of ASE & eQTLs and constructing a database of annotations

 We have extensive experience in developing large databases of QTLs and allelic sites.
 AlleleSeq \cite{21811232} is a tool developed specifically for the detection of allelic sites, including those associated with gene expression and transcription factor binding using RNA-seq and ChIP-seq datasets.
-Using AlleleSeq, we have spearheaded and published allele-specific analyses as part of our work in several major consortia, including ENCODE and the 1000 Genomes Project \cite{22955616, 26432245}.
-Overall, we found a substantial number of genomic elements associated with ASB and ASE [24].
+Using AlleleSeq, we have spearheaded and published allele-specific analyses as part of our work in several major consortia, including ENCODE and the 1000 Genomes Project \cite{22955616, 22955619, 22955620, 26432245}.
+Overall, we found a substantial number of genomic elements associated with ASB and ASE \cite{22955619}.
 By constructing regulatory networks based on ASB of TFs and ASE of their target genes, we further revealed substantial coordination between allele-specific binding and expression [6] (Fig. 1).
-Furthermore, our AlleleSeq tool (which is available online) provides lists of detected allelic variants, and the personal diploid genome and transcriptome of NA12878 [36].
+Furthermore, our AlleleSeq tool (which is available online) provides lists of detected allelic variants, and the personal diploid genome and transcriptome of NA12878 \cite{21811232}.
 We continually update AlleleSeq, and the resource is being used by the scientific community, as evidenced by citations for our tool in the published literature \cite{22955620,22955619}

-We have developed techniques to link eQTLs to phenotype data by quantifying the amount of information necessary to identify an individual in order to demonstrate how the information security of the given dataset may be compromised[42].
+We have developed techniques to link eQTLs to phenotype data by quantifying the amount of information necessary to identify an individual in order to demonstrate how the information security of the given dataset may be compromised\cite{26828419}.
 We used eQTLs from the expression datasets generated by the GEUVADIS project\cite{24037378} and the genotype dataset from the 1000 Genomes Project.
 Considering this as a test case, we developed statistical formalisms for quantifying the leakage of information that enables the identification of specific individuals in genotype and phenotype datasets with use of QTLs.

 Figure 1.
 Workflow for uniform processing of functional genomics data from hundreds of individuals, assessment of allele-specific expression and binding events and construction of AlleleDB

 Recently, we have further developed AlleleSeq and applied the new version to 1,139 RNA-seq and ChIP-seq datasets for 382 cell lines in the 1000 Genomes Project.
 For each cell line, we harmonized and aggregated multiple RNA-seq and ChIP-seq datasets separately, and then uniformly reprocessed each using the updated AlleleSeq.
 This allowed us to annotate the 1000 Genomes Project SNP catalog with allelic information.
-We constructed a database, AlleleDB, to house all the results.
-The database can be queried for specific genomic regions and visualized as a track in the UCSC browser [13], as well as other visualizers such as the Integrated Genomics Viewer [14].
+We constructed a database, AlleleDB\cite{27089393}, to house all the results.
+The database can be queried for specific genomic regions and visualized as a track in the UCSC browser \cite{27899642}, as well as other visualizers such as the Integrated Genomics Viewer \cite{21221095}.
 It may also be downloaded as flat files for downstream analyses for users that are more advanced in bioinformatics training.
 We continue to maintain and update AlleleSeq as a publicly available resource.
 It has been utilized considerably by the scientific community, as indicated by the number of citations and publications using our data and tool.

 1.2 Proposed Research